Guestlogix/glx-pi/README.md

 A lightweight server and react app to surface real time data to the guest app team.

+## Getting Started

+1) Build the frontend `yarn --cwd ./client build`
+2) Run the server `pipenv run python run.py`

 ## Deployment

 This app is deployed best using Heroku.
-Due to the fact that heroku charges for CI, we have to build the app locally first using `yarn build` which will deposit the files into the `server` folder so that they can be referenced by `index.html`.
+Due to the fact that heroku charges for CI, we have to build the app locally first using `yarn build` which will deposit the files into the `server` folder within `static` and `template` directories so that they can be referenced by `index.html`.

-> NOTE: Ensure that the both the Nodejs and Python buildpacks are used.